Carbonaires

 3-phase expansion from Turkey beachhead to global enterprise.

-Our go-to-market strategy follows a phased approach, starting with Turkey’s deep network, expanding to the Nordics and UK, and scaling globally to capture the full $187B+ green datacenter market.
+Our go-to-market strategy follows a phased approach, starting with Turkey’s deep network, expanding to the Nordics and UK, and scaling globally to capture the full $187B+ green datacentre market.

 3-Phase Timeline